jonghall/ibmcloud-terraform-vpc/docs/ansible.md

     ```

-10. The Ansible playbook is divided into three roles: `common`, `web` and `db`.
-The `common` role will be applied to all VSIs.
-The web
-role will be applied to all VSIs in the `webapptier` security group, and the DB role will be applied to all the hosts in the `dbtier`
+7. Now that you have verified the inventory, the plays, and that connectivity exists and the post-provisioning is complete
-security group.
-Issue the following command from the controller workstation where you installed Ansible.
+issue the following command from the controller workstation where you installed Ansible.

     ```shell
     ansible-playbook -i inventory site.yaml
     ```

-11. Open a browser and enter the URL you specified in the Terraform variables.tf file.
+8. Once the playbook is complete, open a browser and enter the URL you specified in the Terraform variables.tf file.
 Remember, for this example we did not configure SSL so prefix the host
 and domain with `http://`.
 This URL was also displayed upon the completion of the Terraform play.
 This URL resolves to the Cloud Internet Services (CIS) DDOS
 proxy / Global Load Balancer configured by Terraform, and is then directed to the VPC Load Balancer service which directs to the request to an available
 Web/Application server.
 This step is neccessary to initialize the wordpress database and begin your customization of Wordpress which will be replicated to the